thirdweb-dev/python-sdk/README.md

 ### Instantiating the SDK

-Once you have all the necessary dependencies, you can follow the following setup steps to get started with the SDK (if you want to use your private key as displayed below, make sure to run `pip install dotenv` as well):
+Once you have all the necessary dependencies, you can follow the following setup steps to get started with the SDK (if you want to use your private key as displayed below, make sure to run `pip install python-dotenv` as well):

 ```python
 from thirdweb import ThirdwebSDK